 What are some important BJJ techniques for beginners?

 Key techniques for beginners include the hip escape, guard replacement, hip bump sweep, scissor sweep, basic guard passes like the over-under pass, and submissions such as the rear naked choke and straight armlock.
+Controlling the opponent’s head is crucial for effective execution of techniques like the straight armlock and cross collar choke.

 How does the belt system work in BJJ?